Chemoimark2468/demo-repo2/README.md

 Some text

-##Learn git from the local machine
+## Learn git from the local machine

-Easy to learn something when you are not puting in lait
+Open index.html in your browser